joausaga/reportbytwitter/README.md

 Participa
 =========

-Improving democracy is probably one of today’s most challenging public concern.
-Motivated by the [Open Government](https://petitions.whitehouse.gov) efforts of the Obama’s administration, an increasing number of governments, public institutions, politicians and civic organizations have started making significant efforts toward more inclusive, transparent and participatory administrations.
-In this sense, technology has been playing a crucial role as a facilitator of the ever-growing initiatives that seek to involve citizens in public consultations and decision-making processes oriented to address public interest issues, such as law reforms and innovations in the public sector.
+Improving democracy is probably one of today’s biggest societal challenges.
+Motivated by the [Open Government](https://petitions.whitehouse.gov) efforts of the Obama’s administration, an increasing number of governments, public institutions, politicians and civic organizations have started to take actions toward more inclusive, transparent and participatory administrations.

-In this context and boosted by the World Wide Web, online civic-engagement practices have been appearing all over the world.
-Reaching a large and diverse group of participants is key to success in such initiatives.
-However, most of state of art civic-participation tools work practically independent from today's biggest online communities found in social networking sites, such as Facebook, Twitter, or Google Plus.
+In this context and boosted by the World Wide Web, online civic-engagement practices have been appearing all over the world seeking to involve citizens in public consultations and decision-making processes oriented to address public interest issues, such as law reforms, policy making and innovations in the public sector.
+Reaching large and diverse groups of participants is key to success in such initiatives.

-**Participa** is a platform created to facilitate public institutions, politicians, and elected authorities the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites.
-It allows to organize civic participation initiatives under a flexible structure that enables to efficiently aggregate, process and make sense of citizens' opinions, ideas, and suggestions generated during these initiatives.

-It is social network "agnostic" making possible to reach different social network communities simultaneously, which favors inclusiveness and diversity.
-It can be used as a stand-alone application or it can be integrated with existing tools to enrich and complement active civic participation initiatives with the expertise, knowledge, and opinions of social network communities.
+Understanding that the biggest and diverse online communities are found in social networking sites, such as Facebook, Twitter, or Google Plus, we have created **participa** with the aim at supporting the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites.
+It provides a flexible and generic model that enables public institutions, politicians, and elected authorities to efficiently organize, run, the information generated during the civic participation initiatives.
+It is social network "agnostic" making possible to reach different social network communities simultaneously, favoring inclusiveness and diversity.
+It can be used as a stand-alone application or it can be integrated with existing tools to enrich and complement civic participation initiatives with the expertise, knowledge, and opinions of social network communities.

 Conceptual Model